Author has written 4 stories for Land Before Time, Doctor Who, War of the Worlds, and Animals of Farthing Wood.

 Littlefoot: The leader of the five friends, and the main hero of the franchise (and this story of course).

-Cera: Short temepered and Brash but also brave and sweet young Threehorn.
+Cera: Short temepered and Brash but also brave young Threehorn.

 Ducky: The Good Natured swimmer, well known for her "yep, yep, yep" catchphrase.